mpub/van.static/README.rst

 system administrator to run on deployment.
 Likewise ``static_cdn`` is set by the system administrator to the url where the files were exported to.

-TODO:

- * Write tests, this was a spike that turned out to work.
- * Try get enough bits of this into Pyramid so the config_static function is unnecessary.

 APT integration
 +++++++++++++++